pocketzworld/creator-docs/pages/learn/guides/studio/creating-your-first-world.md

 - **Asset Store:** Unity's built-in Asset Store is a treasure trove of ready-made assets.
 To access, simply click on `Window > Asset Store`, select your chosen asset, and import directly into your project.
 - **Manual Import:** To import locally stored files, right-click within the Project panel, select `Import New Asset`, and browse to your desired file.
 - **Drag & Drop:** An effortless way is to directly drag and drop files from your Explorer/Finder into Unity's Project panel.
-- ---- Note that Highrise Studio does not support adding new C# scripts.
+- ---- Note that Highrise Studio does not support adding new C# runtime scripts.

 In order to create a new Lua script to harness the power of Highrise Studio, you simply right-click in the Project panel, select `Create > Lua Script`, and name your script.